 LOCATION & CONTACT

 The Ship is located in the heart of Kansas City's historic West Bottoms neighborhood.
 Ample street parking surrounds on Union, Mulberry, Sante Fe and 11th Street.
-We have entrances on Union Street and in the alley behind underneath the sign.
+Our new entrance is located at 1221 Union Avenue.

 1221 Union Ave, Kansas City, MO 64101